dafeder/dkan-sql-parse/README.md

 Pass a SQL string.
 To simulate a resource argument from the DKAN API, pass a `--resource` option.

-At the moment we're simply debugging the result to demonstrate what's happening, so the output is a bit messy.
-This is really intentended to be moved into DKAN to support a new controller.
+If your query is successfully translated, you will get a success message and the JSON version of the API request.
+This is really intended to be moved into DKAN to support a new controller.
 Still, you will see the validity of the DatastoreQuery object or see the details of any exceptions thrown.